 Now, however, you could save a lot of time and money by taking care of things yourself, but doing so would void your extended warranty.
 You are forced to get standard maintenance tasks done by a dealer or RV shop, potentially losing your RV for weeks at a time on something you could do in a weekend on your own.
 Wouldn’t it be nice to have the ability to stop or easily cancel that warranty if you wanted to?

 - Are you paying for your RV warranty while it sits in storage?

 RV Service Shield – An RV warranty for a new generation

 RV Service Shield, founded by an RV industry veteran and consultant to the RV Dealers Association, offers a new and unique perspective on the RV warranty.
 Here are some of the key features of an RV warranty from RV Service Shield.

 Month to Month Contract & Billing

 Instead of buying and paying for a multi-year warranty, you choose a month to month option.
 Perhaps you only want a warranty for the first year or two until you are familiar with all of your RV’s systems.
 Maybe you have a complex and expensive motorhome that you want to warranty for several years.
 The point is, it’s up to you.

 Stop and Start Coverage

 You can buy your RV warranty one month at a time.
-You can cancel it at any time.
+And you can cancel it at any time.
 You can restart it at any time.
 There aren’t any penalties or fees for stopping your coverage.
 For RVers in those northern areas where the RV is parked and winterized six months of the year, the savings can be substantial.

 24/7 Technical and Roadside Assistance